atlas-bi/website/src/docs/requests/install/nginx.md

 EOF
 ```

-If you plan to use `https` you can add a cert:
+If you plan to use `https` you can add a cert (note that certs in nginx should be "full chain", not just the final cert.):

 ```bash
 cat > /etc/nginx/sites-enabled/atlas-requests.conf << EOF